Submission guidelines

 We accept story submissions from anyone, even unpublished authors.
 Our main concern is whether the story entertains and keeps our interest.
 Everything else is secondary.
 If the story entertains, it will help sell itself and people will tell their friends about it.

 We do not accept simultaneous submissions.
 If the work is currently on submission elsewhere, please wait for a rejection from them before submitting it here.
 If you submitted a story for a specific call for submissions, a response date will always be included within the call.
-Otherwise, if you submitted a story to Hemelein and you have not heard back from us after 90 days, please contact us.

 Please do not submit reprints unless a call for submissions specifically states they are acceptable (many of them do).